Exciter (Depeche Mode album): Background and composition

+Tour

+The tour began with a North American leg on 4 June 2001; the group performed one rehearsal show and two "warm-up" concerts before the official tour began in Montreal, Quebec, Canada, in mid-June 2001.
+The leg continued until mid-August, concluding with two shows in Anaheim, California.

+In late August 2001, the group began a European leg, which started in Tallinn and culminated in early November in Mannheim, Germany.
+This was the final show of the tour; a second European leg had been planned for the summer of 2002 but this never happened.
+In total, the band played 84 concerts, performing to over 1.5 million people in 24 countries.

+The concerts in Paris were filmed and issued in May 2002 on a DVD release entitled One Night in Paris.

 Reception

 Exciter received generally positive reviews.
-While many critics praised the album's experimental and digital soundscapes, many felt it was one of the weakest Depeche Mode albums.
+While many critics praised the album's experimental and digital soundscapes, some felt it was one of the weakest Depeche Mode albums.

 In a positive review, NME wrote that "Not many long-running groups could make an album this fresh and confident in their 20th year, never mind one which bridges timeless soulman crooning and underground techno".
 Rolling Stone complimented the album's minimal arrangements, comparing them to early Kraftwerk.
 The A.V.
 Club complimented Mark Bell's production on the album, stating that "Bell's subtle, inventive knob-twiddling pairs perfectly with Martin Gore's new batch of somber, subdued songs".

 In contrast, Q Magazine was much more negative in their interpretation of the project, writing: "This time it's Martin Gore who's out of puff.
 No amount of fashionable tweaking can hide the flimsiness of his offerings".

 Despite some mixed reviews, Exciter still appeared on several EOY 2001 lists such as Magic, MusikExpress, Rocksound, Rumba, Visions, and Woxy.